-A series of cool-season snowman accepts sympathy across the web for a particularly low price-to-value ratio - so be sure to get one to tell you if this buzz is justified
+A series of refrigerators named Snowman is gaining popularity across the chain due to a particularly low price in relation to the value - so we made sure to get one to tell you if this buzz is justified

-The Israeli consumer has learned in recent years that there are quite a few products that he can order at a very low cost from China, mainly through sites like AliExpress from Alibaba Group.
+The Israeli consumer has learned in recent years that there are quite a few products he can order at a very low cost from China, mainly through sites like AliExpress From the Alibaba group.
 The Chinese market's ability to produce many products of sufficient quality has peaked in recent times as more and more substitutes for electronics can be purchased at a fair price and provide acceptable quality.

 My body is also the center of the strait Cooling For processors, video cards and electronics in general, the Chinese also know how to engineer fixtures Cooling Such.
 Recently, with the proliferation of PCs for gaming needs in the East (China and India mainly), interesting brands and products are born that sometimes make us question the prices we pay for certain products here in the Western market.

-Coolers that answer the name "Snowman" have recently been very popular.
-These coolers are built in a very traditional way known to us mainly from designs by companies like CoolerMaster and its 212 series.
-Differences between different models can also be found according to the number of copper tubes in the cooling base.
+Refrigerators answering to the name "Snowman" recently manage to gain great popularity.
+These coolers are built in a very traditional way that is familiar to us mainly from designs of companies like CoolerMaster and its 212 series.
+Also, differences can be found between different models according to the number of copper pipes in the cooling base.

-We decided to pull the trigger And order the most advanced one on the list… At a total price of only $ 22.5.
+We decided to pull the trigger And order the most advanced one on the list… At a total price of only about $ 22.5.
 This is a total price of NIS 80 for a body Cooling With two 120 mm fans and six copper pipes.
-Okay, obviously we don't know Performence Things can still only look good in the field.
-The name - Snowman M-T6, named for its six copper pipes.
+Ok, it's clear to us that without knowing performance in the field things can still only look good.
+The name - Snowman M-T6, after his six copper pipes.

 All the stars aligned And in just one week, Shipped via ePacket - the package has arrived.
-The cooler box looks pretty battered, but that's not surprising given that they pack it in a plastic bag.
-Inside the packaging there are sponges, and fortunately we did not see any physical damage to the actual level of cooling.
+The cooler box looks pretty bumpy, but that's not surprising given that they pack it in a plastic bag.
+There are sponges inside the package, and luckily we did not see any actual level of physical damage to the refrigerator.

-As promised, the heat sink arrived when two 120-mm fans bearing the general name "Snowman" were anchored to it.
-The body comes when it already includes a docking for it AMD The variance includes AM4 Relatively new, this is how we get "Plug and Play" with the product of the popular bracket of recent times ambitious.
+As promised, the heat sink arrived with two 120-millimeter fans bearing the general name "Snowman".
+The body arrives when it already includes a docking for residency AMD The variance includes AM4 Relatively new, so we get "Plug and Play" with the product for the popular resident of recent times as ambitious.

 One of my concerns is that the bottom of the cooling will be of particularly poor quality.
 I was pleasantly surprised.
 Admittedly, this is not the smoothest surface I have seen at the bottom Cooling - But the quality is very respectable.
-There are no differences in height between the various tubes, and apart from their very small grooves, the surface is remarkably flat.
+There are no height differences between the different pipes, and apart from the very small grooves in them, the surface is incredibly flat.

 There is also a docking kit for the bracket Intel The variance such as LGA115X, LGA775 and even LGA1366 is old.
 Importantly, the packaging does not include thermal ointment, Therefore it is advisable to equip one.

-My dream of testing the cooling in front of others on the LGA1151 with the Core i9 9900K processor was shattered pretty quickly, as the old-fashioned docking kit didn't fit our Z390 Aorus Pro.
-Cooling cannot be docked when the M.2 bracket interrupts on one side and the power coils on the other.
-Intel's advanced motherboard compatibility with this cooling - pretty bad.
-This leaves us with fairly good compatibility toAMDSo that's where we went.
+My dream of testing the cooler in front of others on an LGA1151 chassis with a Core i9 9900K processor shattered pretty quickly unfortunately as the outdated docking kit is not suitable for our Z390 Aorus Pro.
+The cooling cannot be anchored when the M.2 bracket interferes on the one hand, and the power coils on the other.
+Compatibility of Intel's advanced motherboards for this cooling - quite poor.
+This leaves us with a pretty good match forAMDSo that's where we went.

 It is also important to note that the two fans that come with the Snowman T6 we ordered connect with a single 4PIN connector on PWM-controlled, so they cannot be easily split.

-I decided that, given its low price, there is a reason here - whether such cheap cooling is a major upgrade over the default cooling of AMD With a 3700X processor?
-The Wraith Prism is considered to be the most advanced "Stoke" cooling we've seen with Processors Desktops, and receive one in a pack of 7-core Ryzen 3700 8X.
+I have decided that given its low price, there is reason to ask - does such cheap cooling constitute a significant upgrade over the default cooling of AMD With a 3700X processor?
+The Wraith Prism is considered to be the most advanced "stock" cooling we've seen with Processors Desktops, and receive one in a pack of 7-core Ryzen 3700 8X.
 At a nominal price of 80 shekels, the Snowman T6 is a worthy alternative for those who are unwilling to invest a lot of money when they already have it Cooling Suitable for CPU.

-We first looked at Wraith Prism AMD with the-RYZEN 7 3700X - The exam was done with the thermal ointment that comes along with the cooler in the box, quite an initial installation.
-For effort tests, let the processor generate heat under Aida64 at maximum effort for one full hour.
+We first looked at Wraith Prism AMD with the-RYZEN 7 3700X - The exam was done with the thermal ointment that comes with the cooling in the box, a really initial installation.
+For stress tests, let the processor generate heat under Aida64 at maximum effort for one full hour.

 The heat sink noise we normalize to estimate the heat sink efficiency as a unit.
 We used a decibel meter and aimed for 37.0 decibels 25 inches from the heat sink.
 The thermal ointment we used with the Snowman is the MX-4's Arctic.
 The room temperature at test is 20 ° C, and there are no additional fans in the vicinity of the heat sinks.